Pandemic expansion of school lunch program appears slated to end suddenly

 The spat has taken place behind the scenes in recent weeks as lawmakers try to cobble together a deal to stave off a federal shutdown, which is set to occur after midnight Friday unless Congress acts.
-The fraught process has touched off a series of tough debates over programs enacted earlier in the pandemic — and how much, if at all, they should be funded further.
+The fraught process has touched off tough debates over programs enacted earlier in the pandemic — and how much, if at all, they should be funded further.

-The Biden administration had urged lawmakers to extend an initiative first enacted in 2020, which gave the Department of Agriculture the authority to issue nationwide child nutrition waivers.
+The Biden administration had urged lawmakers to extend an initiative first enacted in 2020, which gave the Agriculture Department the authority to issue nationwide child nutrition waivers.
 These waivers have allowed school nutrition programs, local government agencies and nonprofit organizations to keep feeding children despite numerous challenges, including school closures that forced students to learn at a distance.

-But the Biden administration’s request — backed by congressional Democrats — encountered resistance on Capitol Hill, according to four sources familiar with the matter, who requested anonymity to describe the private discussions.
-Among the Republican opponents was Senate Minority Leader Mitch McConnell, the sources said.
+But the Biden administration’s request — backed by congressional Democrats — encountered resistance on Capitol Hill, according to four people familiar with the matter, who spoke on the condition of anonymity to describe the private discussions.
+Among the Republican opponents was Senate Minority Leader Mitch McConnell (R-Ky.), the individuals said.

-One of the sources, an aide to Senate Republican leadership, explained the program had been meant as a temporary fix — and extending it would have cost more than $11 billion at a time when the party is worried about rising deficits.
-The aide stressed schools are reopening anyway and faulted the Biden administration for failing to extend the school lunch programs as part of the roughly $1.9 trillion stimulus that Democrats backed last year.
-The administration also did not include money for the initiative when it asked Congress to approve more than $20 billion in new emergency coronavirus funds last week.
+One of the people, an aide to Senate Republican leadership, explained that the program had been meant as a temporary fix — and extending it would have cost more than $11 billion at a time when the party is worried about rising deficits.
+The aide stressed that schools are reopening anyway and faulted the Biden administration for failing to extend the school lunch programs as part of the roughly $1.9 trillion stimulus that Democrats backed last year.

+The aide also said the administration did not include a request to extend these waivers when it asked Congress to approve more than $20 billion in new emergency coronavirus funds last week.
+But USDA Secretary Tom Vilsack disputed this in an interview with The Washington Post and said he had worked the phones for the program all weekend.

+“This weekend, I’ve made a request to speak to Leader McConnell and Leader McCarthy.
+Now, I realize that they’ve got a lot on their plate.
+But the failure of Republicans to respond to this means that kids are going to have less on their plates,” Vilsack said.
+“And there’s no reason for this.
+There’s no reason for this.”

-Multiple sources cautioned that the talks around a bipartisan funding deal remain unresolved, meaning the discussion could still change.
+Multiple individuals cautioned that the talks around a bipartisan funding deal remain unresolved, meaning the discussion could still change.
 Lawmakers have aimed to finalize work on the bill as soon as Tuesday so that the House and Senate can vote on the broader spending package imminently.

 However, without an extension of the waivers, schools are expected to see a dramatic reduction in reimbursements for school meals in the next school year.
-The USDA is estimating more than 40 percent decreased funding for school lunches for an average school district.
+The USDA is estimating more than 40 percent in decreased funding for school lunches for an average school district.
 The average reimbursement a school gets for a meal served will fall from $4.56 to an estimated $2.91.
 And that will happen while schools continue to face higher costs for food, labor and supplies.

 Schools also could lose critical flexibility in how they operate, which has allowed them to adapt traditional program rules to accommodate the pandemic and labor shortages, according to advocates for these programs.
 This includes flexibilities to offer meals in the classroom or grab-and-go meals for children required to miss school during quarantines.

 Schools could lose the ability to substitute foods to meet requirements when they can’t get what they ordered because of unexpected supply chain disruptions, advocates say.
-Finally, without waivers, schools could face financial penalties if they fail to meet federal requirements as a result of supply chain issues, and by no fault of their own.
+Finally, without waivers, schools could face financial penalties if they do not meet federal requirements as a result of supply chain issues, and by no fault of their own.
 For example, if they cannot serve a variety of vegetables or obtain whole grain rich products that meet federal standards, states will be required to penalize the districts.

 “Ninety percent of schools are using the waivers and only 75 percent of them are breaking even,” said Stacy Dean, USDA deputy undersecretary.
 “If your revenue is too low for your costs, you either need to go somewhere else for your revenue or you have to cut costs, which could mean lower-quality food, layoffs or trimming back programs like after-school snacks and breakfast, which has a particular impact on low-income students.”